jcbritobr/linux_power_opt/README.md

 ![CpuPowerGui](images/cpupower.png)

-* **Changing CPU frequency using the command line interface - Its also possible do what cpupower-gui do with the command line interface**.
+3. **Changing CPU frequency using the command line interface - Its also possible do what cpupower-gui do with the command line interface**.

-a. **We can query the cpu frequency attributes of a core**:
+* **We can query the cpu frequency attributes of a core**:

 ```
 $ grep . /sys/devices/system/cpu/cpu0/cpufreq/*